The Edgar Allen Poe Museum, Haunted Evermore

 He never gained consciousness long enough to explain his circumstances.
 Causes of death have ranged from an overdose, rabies, liver failure, and even epilepsy.
 One paper theorized that Poe was killed via cooping, a type of election fraud in which a person is threatened with force or harm if they don’t vote a certain way.

-Every newspaper offered their own opinion on what killed him (26 different theories from the time).
+Every newspaper offered its own opinion on what killed him (26 different theories from the time).
 His medical records and death certificate have disappeared, so we’ll never know what happened to Edgar Allan Poe.

 Why is the Museum in Richmond?